EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 `Full documentation <https://hmmer-web-docs.readthedocs.io/en/latest/>`_
 regarding the HMMER webserver is available.
 Note that some of the documented features (such as the taxonomy view) are not relevant to the peptide search and are therefore disabled.
-Other features (such as the jackhmmer iterative search and batch search) will be added at a later date.
+If there are additional features or feedback on this search service, please get in contact with us.